Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: Existence of a PCE

-First, we will establish a ``signal realization level'' PCE where all agents have the same information $\filt^B$ but where the signal realizations yield differing endowments.
+With the above as motivation, we proceed as follows.
+First, we establish a ``signal realization level'' PCE where all agents have the same information $\filt^B$ but where the signal realizations yield differing endowments/beliefs.
 Here, we a-priori assume market completeness, and we use classical results on equilibrium in complete markets, in conjunction with the analysis in Section \ref{S:clear_solve}.
-Second, we will lift up from the signal realization level to the signal level, using the stochastic integration identities from \cite[Appendix AS.4]{MR4192554}, as well as delicate arguments concerning generalized conditional expectations (to avoid imposing unverifiable integrability assumptions on the model inputs).
+Second, we will lift up from the signal realization level to the signal level, using the stochastic integration identities given in Appendix \ref{AS:init_enlarge}.
 Lastly, we will verify our assumption of market completeness.
-Throughout, Assumptions \ref{A:X_SDE}, \ref{A:Psi} and \ref{A:U} are in force.
+Throughout, Assumptions \ref{A:X_SDE}, \ref{A:Psi}, \ref{A:U} and \ref{A:init_pos} are in force.